-In a perfect world a Powerpoint presenter would be able to give the presentation that they have created by simply showing their slides and reading their notes.
+In a perfect world, a Powerpoint presenter would be able to give the presentation that they have created by simply showing their slides and reading their notes.

 But audience members can have questions, things can go wrong, and you might even discover that you need to clarify something that you hadn’t considered before.

-Due to these potential disruptions it’s helpful to know how to pause a slideshow in Powerpoint.
+Due to these potential disruptions, it’s helpful to know how to pause a slideshow in Powerpoint.

 There are a couple of different ways that you can pause a Powerpoint presentation, and the method that you use will be determined by the way that your slides are currently set up to progress.

-Would you like your presentations to run on their own, without you needing to manually advance the slides?
+Would you like your presentations to run on their own without you needing to manually advance the slides?
 You can read this how to set time on slides in Powerpoint article for more information.

 How to Pause a Powerpoint Slideshow in Powerpoint for Office 365

-The steps in this article were performed in the Microsoft Powerpoint for Office 365 version of the application, but will work in other versions as well.
+The steps in this article were performed in the Microsoft Powerpoint for Office 365 version of the application but will work in other versions as well.

 - If the slideshow advances by mouse click, then you can press the B key on the keyboard to display a black screen, or you can press the W key to display a white screen.
 You can then press that same key to resume the slideshow.

-- If the slideshow has timings so that slides advanced after several seconds automatically, then you can right-click on a slide and choose the Pause option.
+- If the slideshow has timings so that slides advance after several seconds automatically, then you can right-click on a slide and choose the Pause option.
 Once you are done, right-click again and choose the Resume option.